Three Minute Thesis (3MT®)

 Who is eligible?

-All graduate students who have engaged a research project at Villanova University are eligible to enter this contest.
-Whether you are a master’s or doctoral student, writing a thesis or dissertation, or just working on a research paper for a course, you are eligible to apply for this exciting competition!
+ALL graduate and law students who have engaged in research while at Villanova University are eligible to enter this contest.
+Whether you are a master’s, law, or doctoral student, writing a thesis or dissertation, completing research during an internship off-campus, or working on a research paper for a course, you are eligible to apply for this exciting competition.

 |11:59 p.m.||Online Video Submissions Due|